Subash20-P/32Bit_ALU/README.md

 – Run the elaboration command with elaborate options

-1.It builds the module hierarchy
++ It builds the module hierarchy

-2.Binds modules to module instances
++ Binds modules to module instances

-3.Computes parameter values
++ Computes parameter values

-4.Checks for hierarchical names conflicts
++ Checks for hierarchical names conflicts

-5.It also establishes net connectivity and prepares all of this for simulation
++ It also establishes net connectivity and prepares all of this for simulation

 After elaboration the file will come under snapshot.
 Select the test bench and simulate it.